Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 1. Introduction to the Virtual Event Page

-Before you get started, watch the video below to see a guest's end-to-end journey with the Virtual Event Page.
+Before you get started, watch the video below to familiarize yourself with a guest's end-to-end journey with the Virtual Event Page.

 Pro Tip: Watch our Virtual Event Page video series before launching your first event.